wilianSantosBR/BioTech/README.md

 ## Bugs/Suggestions

-Make a new issue, pull request, or contact me on discord @WilianSantos#7381 or @RelativoBR#9577
+Make a new issue, pull request, or contact me on discord @WilianSantos#7381

 <p>
   <a href="https://discord.gg/slimefun">